-Jaipur’s oldest museum, showcasing Indo-Saracenic architecture.
-Inside, you’ll find rare Rajasthani artifacts, weapons, textiles, and Egyptian mummies.
-A great introduction to Jaipur’s art and cultural roots.
+Jaipur’s oldest museum, known for its Indo-Saracenic architecture.
+Inside, it displays rare Rajasthani artifacts, weapons, textiles, and even an Egyptian mummy, offering a great introduction to the city’s art and cultural heritage.

 This five-story pink sandstone structure was built for royal ladies to observe street festivals unseen.
 Its 953 small windows let cool breezes in, making it an architectural marvel.